mike182uk/dotfiles/README.md

 ## Local Config / Commands

-You should store your local specific conifg / commands in `~/.bash_local`.
+You should store your local specific config / commands in `~/.bash_local`.
 If this file is available, it will be sourced automatically by `~/.bash_profile`.

 I use this file to set my global git config options: